wadoon/cagen/README.md

 ```
 which generates the proof obligations into the `out/` directory to discharged with cbmc, seahorn or nuXmv.

-## Case Study: iFM
+## Case Study

-The case study for the iFM paper is archived in `paper-experiments/`, where you can find `Counter` and `aeb` with their proof obligations, and a make file for discharging the proof.
+The case study for the paper is archived in `paper-experiments/`, where you can find `Counter` and `aeb` with their proof obligations, and a make file for discharging the proof.

 To run the case study, you should install `cbmc`, and `nuXmv`.
 Seahorn is used via `podman` (a docker variant for non-root use).
 Note that the time measuring of `podman` (`/usr/bin/time podman ...`) does not return the true value of cpu time.